Life, and recovery, are multi-leveled dynamics. There

 my perspective is shifting and changing.

 The adventure of recovery keeps getting different.
-The dance of
+The dance

-seriously, not take ourselves so seriously.
+so seriously, not take ourselves so seriously.
 Don't worry be silly,

 is a motto my Higher Self communicated to me many years ago.
 Instead